epfl-si/infoscience-exports/DEV.md

 # Dev locally

-Here we expose how to to get started when you want to dev locally.
+Here we expose how to get started when you want to dev locally.

 ## Prepare